 In Flare you can determine what kind and how many types of output you want to provide for your end users.
 This can involve different tasks, depending on what you want to accomplish.

 Following are some of the more important concepts for developing output.

 One of the first tasks in developing output for your project is to determine which type of output is most appropriate for your needs.
 You might even need to produce multiple outputs and require more than one output type.
 There are several types of online output and print-based output that you can produce in Flare.
 HTML5 is the recommended online output type, and for print-based output, PDF and Word are preferred.
 Each output type has its own set of advantages.

 It is easy to confuse output types with targets, but they are two different (although related) concepts.
 A target is one instance of an output type.
 It is the engine that takes all of your files and settings, and brings them together to produce the end result.
 When you build your final output, you are essentially building one or more of the targets in your project.

-When you build online output, all of the topics in the project will be included in the output unless you use one of the following methods to include or exclude them.
-If you do not use one of these methods, every topic will be included in the output, even if you add only some of them to the TOC (e.g., readers will be able to locate topics that are not in the TOC by using the search feature).
+If you are creating online output, all of the topics in the project will be included in the output unless you use one of the following methods to include or exclude them—(1) apply condition tags at the file level or (2) exclude links from the target.
+If you do not use one of these methods, every topic will be in the output, even if you add only some of them to the TOC (e.g., readers will be able to locate topics that are not in the TOC by using the search feature).

 See Applying Conditions to Content and Associating Conditions with Targets.

-Note: You can place condition tags on files in the Project Organizer as well, but these conditions do not affect which files are included in the output.
-Rather, these conditions are useful for importing files from one Flare project into another.
+Note: You can place condition tags on files in the Project Organizer as well, but these condition tags do not affect what files are included in the output.
+Rather, these condition tags are useful for importing files from one Flare project into another.

 See Global Project Linking—Importing Files from Other Projects.